 How to Choose a Mini or Portable Steam Cleaner

-It's important to know what to look for in a handheld steam cleaner.
-While the models listed below provide great value and cleaning performance, there might be an option that suits your house and requirements better than the others.
+It’s important to know what to look for in a handheld steam cleaner.
+While the models listed above provide great value and cleaning performance, there might be an option that suits your house and requirements better than the others.

 Here’s a quick run-down of what to look for when buying a handheld steamer: